 “I’ve always liked a technical big striker and he could be the ideal fit for West Ham because they can play a bit of football this team, and he’d fit straight in, especially if we can keep [Jesse] Lingard.”

-David Moyes’ West Ham are right in the thick of the chase for Champions League qualification with just goal difference separating fourth-placed Chelsea from the fifth-placed Hammers and only six games left to play.
+David Moyes’ West Ham are right in the thick of the chase for Champions League qualification with just goal difference separating fourth-placed Chelsea from fifth-placed West Ham and only six games left to play.

 Cole is very much looking forward to the meeting and despite having ties to both clubs he knows who he’d rather win the showdown at the London Stadium on Saturday.